How Does Tether (USDT) Work?

 Reserve compositionRedemption demandMedium

-While reserves are now majority US Treasuries, $14.6B in secured loans and $9.9B in Bitcoin may not be instantly liquid.
+While reserves are now ~80% US Treasuries, ~$9.6B in secured loans and ~$7B in Bitcoin may not be instantly liquid.
+S&P noted in November 2025 that Bitcoin holdings (5.6% of circulation) exceed the reserve buffer.
 A rapid redemption spike during crypto market stress could force fire sales of less liquid assets, potentially triggering a brief depeg as seen in 2018 ($0.90) and 2023 ($0.977).

 What Could Go Wrong

 1. Tether operates as a centralized issuer with the ability to freeze and blacklist any USDT address at will.
-Over $3.3 billion has been frozen across 7,268+ addresses (2023-2025), with no judicial process required — a single law enforcement request from any of 275+ partner agencies suffices.
+Over $3.3 billion has been frozen across 7,268+ addresses (2023-2025), including a record $344M USDT freeze in April 2026 in coordination with OFAC and U.S. law enforcement targeting Central Bank of Iran addresses.
+No judicial process is required — a single request from any of 275+ partner agencies suffices.
 This creates direct counterparty risk for all holders.

 Reserve Inadequacy Bank Run